lak1z-azk/Azkili-PC-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/33bae67b-239d-4dac-82be-25b731a6f619)

 - This is the single part which uses Chocolatey string to install application.
 It will open a Powershell, where you will also see what is happening.

+# NOTE!
+This application was tested locally!
+I will appreciate for feedback if you find that something isn't working as expected!
+Thanks!!!!!